-Situated between Clonmany village and the Gleniven Waterfall Park in the Inishowen Peninsula, St Columba’s Church is an integral part of the social, cultural and ecclesiastical history of the parish.
-Although roofless for nearly a hundred years there is a strong wish that the existing character of the church be maintained as a ruin.
+Situated between Clonmany village and the Glenevin Waterfall Park in the Inishowen Peninsula, St Columba’s (Church of Ireland) built in 1772 is an integral part of the social, cultural and ecclesiastical history of the parish.
+Although roofless for nearly a hundred years there was a strong wish among members of the community that the existing character of the church be maintained as a ruin.
 Its stones and its graves stand testament to the passing of time and of changing circumstance.

-A new committee St Columba’s Conservation Group was formed in 2015 to promote the project, raise the funds to preserve what remains of the Old Church, maintain it as a safe structure in this historic landscape, and make it accessible to the public.
+A new committee St. Columba’s Straid Conservation Group was formed in 2015 to promote the project, raise the funds to preserve what remained of the Old Church, maintain it as a safe structure in this historic landscape and make it accessible to the public.

 St Columba’s Straid Conservation Group wish to acknowledge Heritage Council grants and the generous donations received from Friends of the Old Church, as well as the support given at local fundraising events.
 The Old Church at Straid has now been made safe for future generations and the information panels chronicle the history.

 “The building should decorate the country if it cannot receive it, and at least be a monument to posterity,” remarked Frederick Hervey (1730-1803), the Earl Bishop of Derry who advised against making the Church too large when he contributed financially to the building.
 The conservation of St Columba’s with the architectural features now highlighted will bring home to all a knowledge and appreciation of our rich heritage.

 The people of Clonmany are proud custodians of our heritage.